 For purposes of enforcing this Code, the College will treat attempts to commit any of the violations listed in this Code as if those attempts had been completed.
 Additionally, helping another student violate, or attempt to violate, any policy addressed by this Code is also prohibited.

 The behaviors described in this section are in conflict with the principles of the Introductory Statement of this Code.
 When information is brought to the attention of the College that suggests a student or student organization has violated one or more of the following policies, the student or organization accused of violating the Code of Conduct will be subject to the conduct procedures outlined in this code.
 When the respondent is a student organization, all communications concerning the alleged organizational violations will be relayed to the organization’s representative, which is typically the organization’s president.
-Incidents involving allegations of sexual assault, sexual harassment, domestic violence, dating violence, or stalking are subject to the Lafayette College Policies on Sexual Misconduct and Sexual and Gender-Based Harassment.
+Incidents involving allegations of sexual assault, sexual harassment, dating violence, domestic violence or stalking are subject to the Lafayette College Interim Policy on Equal Opportunity, Harassment, and Nondiscrimination and related procedures.

 Students at Lafayette are part of a broader academic community, with a shared set of values and assumptions, and united by the common goals of acquiring and advancing knowledge.
 Within that community are many smaller, specialized communities, each with its own specific conventions for working and communicating.
 In general, however, intellectual endeavor involves discussing the ideas that others have already expressed; striving to understand them more deeply; applying those ideas to new and far-reaching problems; and respectfully challenging those ideas and attempting to extend or even replace them in light of new discoveries.